The assessment process

 This must be carried out by an appropriately trained assessor, for example a social worker or occupational therapist.

-A number of factors are taken in to account, and they can be found by visiting our Adult care eligibility page on our Information Directory.
+A number of factors are taken in to account, and they can be found by visiting our Adult care eligibility page.

 To start the full assessment process